jacopograssi97/Daisy_world/Readme.md

 # Daisy World
-A simple MATLAB livescript to simulate Daisyworld.
+A MATLAB livescript for Daisyworld, a simple model which simlulate the interation between living organisms and their inorganic surroundings on Earth.

 ## Table of contents
 - [Daisyworld introduction](#daisyworld-introduction)